 Alzheimer’s Tennessee, Inc. was founded in 1983 by a small group of East Tennessee families.
 Today the 501c3 non-profit organization is still governed by a local Board of Directors and advocates for top research initiatives and provides services to the more than 22,000 individuals and families facing Alzheimer’s disease and dementia in East Tennessee and the Cumberlands.
 With offices in Knoxville and Cookeville, Alzheimer’s Tennessee, Inc. serves Knox and 29 other counties from Putnam in the west to Hancock in the northeast part of the state.
 Alzheimer’s Tennessee, Inc. provides family support, community and professional education and advocates for the needs and rights of those with Alzheimer’s disease and related dementias, as well as research for its prevention, cure, and treatment.

-The Tennessee Association for the Education of Young Children (TAEYC) is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age 8.
+The Tennessee Association for Children’s Early Education (formerly Tennessee Association for Education of Young Children) is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age 8.
 TAEYC is committed to becoming an increasingly high performing and inclusive organization.

 The League of Women Voters of Tennessee (LWVTN) is a nonpartisan political organization that encourages the informed and active participation of citizens in government.
 The League influences public policy through education and advocacy.
 Membership is open to anyone supporting the League’s mission and advocacy.
 League advocacy (lobbying) is based on positions reached by the membership after careful study and discussion.
 Educational and Voter Service activities are funded through the League’s Education Fund.